FShamasneh/Docker/README.md

 - Examples that create metadata include `EXPOSE , WORKDIR , ENV , and ENTRYPOINT`.
 - The basic premise is this — if an instruction is adding **content** such as files and programs to the image, it will create a new layer.
 If it is adding **instructions** on how to build the image and run the application, it will create metadata.

+## Docker Compose
+### Commands
+### Notes
+- *Docker Compose* deploys and manages multi-container applications on Docker nodes running in single-engine mode.
+- *Docker Compose* lets you describe an entire app in a single declarative configuration file, and deploy it with a single command.
+- Compose uses YAML files to define multi-service applications.
+YAML is a subset of JSON, so you can also use JSON.
+- The default name for a Compose YAML file is `docker-compose.yml` .
+However, you can use the `-f`flag to specify custom filenames.
+- The first thing to note is that the file has 4 top-level keys:
+* `version`
+* `services`
+* `networks`
+* `volumes`
+- The `version` key is mandatory, and it’s always the first line at the root of the file.
+This defines the version of the Compose file format (basically the API).
+You should normally use the latest version.
+(It’s important to note that the versions key does not define the version of Docker Compose or the Docker Engine.)
+- The top-level `services` key is where you define the different application microservices.
+- The top-level `networks` key tells Docker to create new networks.
+By default, Compose will create `bridge networks`.
+These are single-host networks that can only connect containers on the same Docker host.
+However, you can use the driver property to specify different network types.
+- The top-level `volumes` key is where you tell Docker to create new volumes.